Logo-jrhs

 Study Design: A cross-sectional study.

-Results: Multivariate analysis revealed that the child’s age at 12-23 months (OR: 1.73; 95% CI: 1.48, 2.02) and 24-35 months (OR: 1.31; 95% CI: 1.11, 1.53), awareness of nearby hospital (OR: 0.74; 95% CI: 0.63, 0.86), and history of acute respiratory infection in the past month (OR: 1.99; 95% CI: 1.66, 2.40) were associated with diarrhea in children under the age of five in underdeveloped regions of Indonesia.
-In contrast, the environmental factors analyzed further in the study were not significantly associated with the diarrhea prevalence in children under five years of age in underdeveloped regions of Indonesia.
+Results: Multivariate analysis revealed that the age categories of 12-23 months (OR: 1.73; 95% CI: 1.48, 2.02) and 24-35 months (OR: 1.31; 95% CI: 1.11, 1.53), awareness of a nearby hospital (OR: 0.74; 95% CI: 0.63, 0.86), and history of acute respiratory infection (ARI) in the past month (OR: 1.99; 95% CI: 1.66, 2.40) were associated with diarrhea in children under the age of five in underdeveloped regions of Indonesia.
+In contrast, the environmental factors analyzed further in the study were not significantly associated with the prevalence of diarrhea in children under five years of age in underdeveloped regions of Indonesia.

 First Name